athype/cob_ctrlaltelite/Documentation/Process/Definition of Done.md

   - User interfaces should be as simple as possible to reduce cognitive load.
   - Limit options presented to users at any given time, ensuring a clear path to task completion.
 - **Fitts's Law (Accessibility)**:
-  - Interactive elements (e.g., buttons, links) must be large enough to be easily clickable, especially on mobile devices.
+  - Interactive elements (example: buttons, links) must be large enough to be easily clickable, especially on mobile devices.
   - Primary actions should be emphasized visually and placed in accessible locations on the screen.
 - **Aesthetic-Usability Effect**:
   - Design elements should be visually pleasing, as a well-designed interface fosters user trust and ease of use.